Prescription drug misuse and abuse continues to be a growing problem exacerbated by the availability of drugs in homes of friends and family.

 The sites are staffed by law enforcement officers.
 By securely disposing of unused prescription drugs, Arkansans can help the fight against prescription drug abuse and keep pills out of the hands of abusers, and the drugs are securely disposed of in an environmentally friendly way.

-Visit the Arkansas Take-Back Day website for more information about the event and ways to help prevent prescription drug abuse.
+Visit the Arkansas Take Back website for information about the events, year-round drop-off locations and ways to help prevent prescription drug misuse and abuse.

-The Arkansas Office of Alcohol and Drug Abuse Prevention of the Division of Behavioral Health Services can advise Arkansans of drug-prevention services and resources available in each county.
-That office may be reached at (501) 686-9030.
+The Arkansas Department of Human Services Division of Behavioral Health Services can advise Arkansans of drug-prevention resources available in each county.
+That office may be reached at 501-686-9030.